Data-Centric-AI-Community/awesome-data-centric-ai/README.md

 ## 📚 Tutorials and Resources
 Here you may find a list of hands-on tutorials and other materials we use on our [website](https://datacentricai.community) and [Medium](https://medium.com/data-centric-ai-community) blogs here: [Tutorials and Resources](https://github.com/Data-Centric-AI-Community/awesome-data-centric-ai/tree/master/medium).

+- [Data-centric Artificial Intelligence: A Survey](https://arxiv.org/abs/2303.10158) - This survey is to help readers efficiently grasp a broad picture of data-centric AI.
+It covers various aspects such as the needs, definitions, and challenges of data-centric AI, as well as techniques for training data development, inference data development, and data maintenance.
+Additionally, the survey organizes existing literature from the perspectives of automation and collaboration, tabulating and analyzing benchmarks for achieving data excellence.
+There is also a[ short version](https://arxiv.org/abs/2301.04819) for a quick read.

 ## 🎓 Courses